Lemongrass

 Understanding the key chemical compounds helps explain why lemongrass pairs well with certain ingredients.

-The primary compound responsible for lemongrass's distinctive lemon aroma and flavor; provides antimicrobial and anti-inflammatory properties
+Primary aromatic compound (60-80% of essential oil) responsible for intense lemon-lime aroma and flavor; provides antimicrobial and anti-inflammatory properties

 Quick Tips